Phonetic transcription: Iconic

 In iconic phonetic notation, the shapes of the phonetic characters are designed so that they visually represent the position of articulators in the vocal tract.
 This is unlike alphabetic notation, where the correspondence between character shape and articulator position is arbitrary.
 This notation is potentially more flexible than alphabetic notation in showing more shades of pronunciation (MacMahon 1996:838–841).
 An example of iconic phonetic notation is the Visible Speech system, created by Scottish phonetician Alexander Melville Bell (Ellis 1869:15).

 Analphabetic

 Another type of phonetic notation that is more precise than alphabetic notation is analphabetic phonetic notation.
 Instead of both the alphabetic and iconic notational types' general principle of using one symbol per sound, analphabetic notation uses long sequences of symbols to precisely describe the component features of an articulatory gesture (MacMahon 1996:842–844).
 This type of notation is reminiscent of the notation used in chemical formulas to denote the composition of chemical compounds.
-Although more descriptive than alphabetic notation, analphabetic notation is less practical for many purposes (e.g. for descriptive linguists doing fieldwork or for speech pathologists impressionistically transcribing speech disorders).
+Although more descriptive than alphabetic notation, analphabetic notation is less practical for many purposes (e.g. for descriptive linguists doing fieldwork or for speech pathologists transcribing their impressions of speech disorders).
 As a result, this type of notation is uncommon.